-Private Investigator Surveillance and The Privacy Laws in Canada
+Privacy Laws in Canada

-The court ruled that the PIPEDA applies to personal information that is collected and disclosed for “commercial purposes”, and that defending a liability claim is not considered a commercial activity but that the collection of the information is being used for the purposes of defending the doctor in a civil lawsuit.
-The court also ruled that the collection, use, and disclosure of the videotape would not contravene the PIPEDA on the basis that private investigators are acting as agents for their clients.
+The court ruled that the PIPEDA applies to personal information collected and disclosed for “commercial purposes.”
+And that defending a liability claim is not considered a commercial activity but that the information collected is used to defend the doctor in a civil lawsuit.
+The court also ruled that the collection, use, and disclosure of the videotape would not contravene the PIPEDA because private investigators are acting as agents for their clients.

 Furthermore, Ms. Ferenczy implicitly consented to collect the videotape evidence when she filed an action against the defendant.
 Justice Dawson further ruled that the videotape collection is related to the investigation of a claim and therefore ruled the videotape evidence tendered at trial be admissible.

 Janie Duncan is a licensed private investigator and founder of Duncan Investigations in Winnipeg, Manitoba.
 She manages this licensed and bonded private investigation agency that has served clients throughout Canada.

 Questions and Comments

 If you have any questions about the privacy laws in Canada, please post a message below.
 If you’d like to learn more about surveillance, see our private investigator surveillance page.